 GPS fleet tracking software that is able to provide all-in-one product ecosystems will always have the edge over the competition.

 Many GPS fleet tracking service providers offer integrations with other products they make, such as transportation management, service management, and even mobile apps.

 If you’re shopping around, or your current GPS fleet tracking software doesn’t offer integration with other services, then maybe now is the time to look for a GPS fleet management software that is able to provide a full product suite for your fleet.

 Geofencing allows you to create virtual geographic boundaries on a map that can serve a variety of intuitive functions.

 Combined with alerting and reporting functions, geofencing keeps you aware of the exact moment a vehicle in your fleet enters or exits a user-defined area on a map.

-Geofencing can be used to track the exact time and location one of your drivers has entered your pre-defined geofence, for example, a specific jobsite.
-This can then be used to figure out the approximate start and end to that driver’s work day.
+Geofencing can be used to track the exact time and location one of your drivers has entered your pre-defined geofence, for example, a specific job site.

 Armed with this data, you can make the necessary changes in the problem areas of your fleet, ensuring safety compliance measures, and keeping your bottom line from taking a hit due to insurance claims and fees.

 Now you know the key features of GPS fleet tracking software, but just remember to double-check that feature list of your current or prospective GPS fleet software provider!
 It might be time for a switch.